 Getting a loan to pay for Black Friday shopping could be a sign that you are living a lifestyle you can’t afford.

-“If there’s ever a year where you’re going to get a pass on scaling back the gift-giving, this is the year to do it,” said McBride in the latest webinar from Bankrate.
-Take a look at your budget, see what you can afford to spend and operate with the mindset of your budget.
+Take a look at your budget, see what you can afford to spend and operate within the mindset of your budget.
 “You’ll be better for it if you’re moving into the new year charting a new financial course or building on positive momentum, rather than trying to dig yourself out of a hole of debt,” advised McBride.

 If you’re determined to use a Black Friday loan, be sure to have a plan to pay it back, especially if you’ll have to pay a high interest rate.
 “Consider how long it will take you to pay it back,” Tayne says.
 “You will want to pay it off as quickly as possible to avoid paying more in interest.”